 The blue jay, with its bold coloration and even bolder personality, is one of the most common and familiar backyard birds in the eastern United States.
-Its intelligence and willingness to visit feeders make it a welcome guest for many birders, and it's easy to find blue jays in your yard.
+Its intelligence and willingness to visit feeders make this member of the Corvidae bird family a welcome guest for many birders, and it's easy to find blue jays in your yard.

-- Markings: Male and female blue jays look alike.
-These birds have a white face, throat and chin bordered by a prominent black necklace that extends from the nape to the breast.
+Male and female blue jays look alike with a white face, throat, and chin bordered by a prominent black necklace that extends from the nape to the breast.
 A thin back eye stripe marks the face.
-The head, crest and back are bluish purple, while the wings and tail are a bright blue with white spots and distinct black bars.
-The chest, abdomen and undertail coverts are white or grayish-white, and the legs and feet are black.
+The head, crest, and back are bluish purple, while the wings and tail are a bright blue with white spots and distinct black bars.
+The chest, abdomen, and undertail coverts are white or grayish-white, and the legs and feet are black.
 The eyes are dark brown-black.

 Juveniles are similar to adults, but have less distinct markings, particularly on the face and head.
-The crest and tail are noticeably shorter, and the plumage in the upper body is often more grayish and fluffier than on adult birds
+The crest and tail are noticeably shorter on young birds, and the plumage in the upper body is often more grayish and fluffier than on adult birds.

 During the seasonal molt, blue jays may go temporarily bald, losing all the feathers on their heads and necks, showing the gray-black skin underneath.
 This can be startling but is a natural part of the molt cycle.
 Within a few weeks, all the head and facial feathers will regrow.

-Both male and female birds incubate the brood of 3-7 pale green-blue, darkly spotted eggs for 16-18 days.
+Both male and female blue jays incubate the brood of 3-7 pale green-blue, darkly spotted eggs for 16-18 days.
 Both parents also feed and care for the nestlings for 18-20 days until the young birds are ready to leave the nest.
-Bird pairs may raise 1-3 broods per season depending on available food and regional climate.
+Bird pairs may raise 1-3 broods per season depending on available food and regional climate, with multiple broods more common in the southern parts of their range.
 Even after they've left the nest, younger blue jays may stay in the same area as their parents until the next breeding season, when they will seek out their own mates and territories.

 These jays are not considered threatened or endangered in any way, and their adaptability serves them well for adjusting to new habitats or habitat changes.
 Outdoor and feral cats can be a threat in urban and suburban areas, however, and steps should be taken to protect backyard birds from cats at all times.